 The TOE must provide protection the confidentiality and integrity of the User Data, the TSF Data, and the MRTD's chip Embedded Software.
+This includes protection against attacks with high attack potential by means of manipulation of the hardware and its security features, as well as controlled manipulation of memory contents (User Data, TSF Data) with a prior reverse-engineering to understand the design and its properties and functions.

-This includes protection against attacks with high attack potential by means of measuring through galvanic contacts which is direct physical probing on the chips surface except on pads being bonded (using standard tools for measuring voltage and current) or measuring not using galvanic contacts but other types of physical interaction between charges (using tools used in solid-state physics research and IC failure analysis)
+- measuring through galvanic contacts which is direct physical probing on the chips surface except on pads being bonded (using standard tools for measuring voltage and current) or - measuring not using galvanic contacts but other types of physical interaction between charges (using tools used in solid-state physics research and IC failure analysis)